Energy Saving Transportation Sources Funded

 · New York Water Taxi (Brooklyn) seeks to continue work on the analysis and design of a vessel-docking system that would end the need for ferry operators to run their engines at high speed while loading and unloading passengers.
 The project seeks to reduce fuel use and emissions.
 NYSERDA funding: $150,000

-· University Transportation Research Center at CUNY (New York) seeks to enhance Roosevelt Island’s pneumatic garbage transport system (basically a giant, underground vacuum cleaner) so that it can also accommodate and the disposal of commercial waste.
+· University Transportation Research Center at CUNY (New York) seeks to enhance Roosevelt Island’s pneumatic garbage transport system (basically a giant, underground vacuum cleaner) so that it can also accommodate recycling and the disposal of commercial waste.
 If successful, the project could virtually eliminate truck garbage hauling on Roosevelt Island.
 NYSERDA funding: $50,000

 · Lawbuilder Consulting (Carle Place) is analyzing the potential use of New York City mass transit infrastructure to deliver retail goods to downtown Manhattan, cutting down on pollution and truck traffic.
 NYSERDA funding: $150,000.